Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Computational details

 Electronic structure calculations were performed within the framework of the first-principles density functional theory based on a plane wave basis set and the projector augmented wave method using VASP\cite{VASP} package.
 The calculation is fully relativistic by considering spin-orbit coupling (SOC).
 A plane-wave energy cut-off of 250~eV has been used.
 As an exchange-correlation functional, the generalised gradient approximation (GGA) of Perdrew, Burke, and Ernzerhof has been adopted\cite{perdew1996generalized}.
 We have performed the calculations using 6$\times$6$\times$4 $k$-points centered at $\Gamma$ with 144 $k$-points in the BZ for the superlattice with 24 atoms shown in ~\Cref{heterostruc}(a).

-The band order and band gap of the bulk have been validated with a meta-GGA approach, which is the modified Becke-Johnson exchange potential together with local density approximation for the correlation potential scheme (MBJLDA)\cite{MBJLDA}.
+The band order and band gap of the bulk have been validated with a meta-GGA approach, which is the modified Becke-Johnson exchange potential together with local density approximation for the correlation potential scheme\cite{MBJLDA}.
+Indeed, we have performed the calculation using MBJGGA with the parameter $C_{MBJ}=1.11$ in order to get the experimental band ordering for both HgTe and HgSe.
 The GGA band ordering of HgSe is $\Gamma_8,\Gamma_7,\Gamma_6$ in agreement with the experimental band ordering.
 However, the GGA band ordering of the HgTe is $\Gamma_8$, $\Gamma_7$ and $\Gamma_6$ while the experimental band ordering is $\Gamma_8$, $\Gamma_6$ and $\Gamma_7$.
-Furthermore, we have performed the calculation using MBJGGA with the parameter $C_{MBJ}=1.11$ in order to get the experimental band ordering for both HgTe and HgSe.\\
+The electronic properties of the HgTe/HgSe superlattice are not affected by the use of the GGA since the bands near the Fermi level of the superlattice are dominated by the bands associated with $\Gamma_8$ which remains unchanged in both functionals. \\

 The electronic structure calculation of the heterostructure was performed using both GGA and meta-GGA for the volume $V_3$ discussed in the main text.
 Within GGA and meta-GGA, we obtain the same qualitative results for the volume $V_3$.
 Therefore, we considered the GGA exchange-correlation functional throughout this paper.
 We study the systems without structural relaxation not to add further degrees of freedom and complexity to the topological phase diagram.